top of page

 Q: if a new Wickford Middle School is built, will the students attending Davisville Middle School be at a competitive disadvantage by being in an older building?

 A: Educational equity is an important factor to the school committee.
 Indeed, making sure that all of North Kingstown's students had access to the same quality facilities was the primary reason they voted to endorse a single school last year.
-But the town’s voters made it clear they preferred two middle schools, so that is on the ballot this year.
+But the town’s voters made it clear they preferred two middle schools, so that's what is on the ballot this year.
 Equity issues remain important to the school committee members, so the bond includes several million dollars for DMS facilities, including HVAC, ADA accessibility, and plumbing upgrades, to keep it functioning at a high level.
 As Davisville’s building is only half the age of Wickford’s, the need to replace it is not as urgent.

 Q: Are there financial benefits to the town to building a new school?